sayeed958/node-credit-card-solution/README.md

 ### General overview of written node script
- - Type script (all custom written script not used any boiler plate)
+ - Fully Typescript
- - Files system as database(Allow any machine to store data into json format without using additional database setup)
+ - Files system as database(Allowed on any machine to store data into json format without using additional database setup)
  - Airbnb coding standard
  - Mocha and chai for unit test cases
  - API docs to write api documentation